Redheads were found to have several genetic superpowers compared to others, they are more tolerant of pain and naturally produce their own vitamin D.

 These are the main superpowers than scientists have discovered so far, but they are other things that set redheads apart from the rest.

 Do All Redheads Have Fair Skin?

 One of the most surprising things about redheads is that not all of them have fair skin.
-While it is true that all redheads with a European heritage are fair skinned, that is not often the case with redheads in other continents.
+While it is true that all redheads with European heritage are fair-skinned, that is not often the case with redheads in other continents.